 Looking back now the work can feel, well, it can feel a bit primitive if not a tad childish.
-Some kids could probably knock this up in several minutes.
-But at the time, it was a work of art befitting Warhol’s name.
-Warhol too was obviously enjoying his moment creating the work, and was heard to say “the thing that I like most about doing art on the computer is that it looks like my work.”
+Some kids could probably knock this up in several minutes—but at the time, it was a work of art befitting Warhol’s name.
+Warhol too was obviously enjoying his moment creating the work and was heard saying: “The thing that I like most about doing art on the computer is that it looks like my work.”

 Warhol’s work with the Amiga didn’t end there.
 Not only was he featured as the cover of “the creative issue” which saw Warhol with an Amiga showing an image of Andy Warhol, with an Amiga showing an image of Andy Warhol with an Amiga.
 But he also created a short film using the computer.
 Titled YOU ARE THE ONE it featured digitalised images of Marilyn Monroe from the ’50s but remained a hidden treasure until 2001.
 The music was discovered on another disk labelled “soundtracks for imaginary movies, ie. you are the one.”
 It didn’t stop the Museum of New Art in Detroit premiered the film in 2006, showing it only for one day.

 So, there you have it, given a brush, a mouse or a stone and some dirt, an artist will always make art.
 The good ones though, they will change the way you use your stone.
 Andy Warhol certainly did that.